GeorgeZHYuan/Pheno-Import/README.md

 1. Clone this project into a directory.
 2. Set up [tMDataLoader](https://github.com/Clarivate-LSPS/tMDataLoader).
 There are 2 ways to do this.
    * Using your own version of [tMDataLoader](https://github.com/Clarivate-LSPS/tMDataLoader).
-     * Go and set up [tMDataLoader](https://github.com/Clarivate-LSPS/tMDataLoader) if you have not already.
-     * Once it is set up, go back to Pheno-Import and go to `conf/setup.config`.
+     * Open the Pheno-Import directory and go to `conf/setup.config`.
-     * Set `TM_DATALOADER_PATH` to the directory of your installation.
+     * Set `TM_DATALOADER_PATH` to the directory of the [tMDataLoader](https://github.com/Clarivate-LSPS/tMDataLoader) installation.
-     * Create a `Config.groovy` file with `dataDir` set to `PHENOTIPS_HOME_DIRECTORY/import-data`.
+     * Create a `Config.groovy` file with `dataDir` set to `{PHENOTIPS_HOME_DIRECTORY}import-data`.
      * Set `TM_CONFIG_FILE_PATH` to the path of this `Config.groovy` file.
    * Let Pheno-Import install a local version of [tMDataLoader](https://github.com/Clarivate-LSPS/tMDataLoader).
      * Go to `conf/setup.config`.
      * Make sure the username for `TRANSMART_DB_USR` is not taken in database.
      * Note: This option is a general solution, and may not work for everyone.
 We recommend the previous option and setting up [tMDataLoader](https://github.com/Clarivate-LSPS/tMDataLoader) specifically for your own machine.
+3. Make sure all the varaibles match their descriptions in the file
-3. From the Pheno-Import directry run `config.sh`.
+4. From the Pheno-Import directry run `build.sh`.
-4. Make sure tomcat has restarted.
+5. Make sure tomcat has restarted.
 Manually restart it if did not.

 # Running
 **From Analysis Jobs**
 1. Find the Job "Upload Phenotips Data" in the analysis jobs section.
 2. Give the Phenotips website url and a set of valid credentials.
 (Needed to access the data)
 3. Create a list of patients in the table on the right.
-Pheno-Import will attempt to import all patients in that table.
+Pheno-Import will attempt to import all checked patients in that table.
 4. Click upload data and refresh page for results.
 If any errors occur, no changes will be made.

 **From Terminal** (only available from the installer side)